rf/nd/README.md

 $ nd modulename
 ```

-Note that `nd` searches for modules from within the current directory.
+`nd` searches for modules from within the current directory.
+If it can't find
+the module you're looking for in the current directory, it will search for
+modules installed globally with `npm -g`.

 You can also type simply

 ```
 $ nd
 ```

-to get a list of modules within reach.
+to get a list of modules in the current directory..
 You can run `nd` with the relative
-path to a markdown file as an argument and `nd` will read it, or pipe it some stuff:
+path to a markdown file as an argument and `nd` will read it, or you can pipe it some stuff:

 ```
 $ nd README.md